Failure is not an option in Paris

-An address to the climate change conference in Bangkok, July 3, 2015
+An address to the climate change conference in Bangkok by Nobel Peace Prize laureate and former President of Timor-Leste José Ramos-Horta, on July 3, 2015

 I am not a scientist.
 Scientists have long shared with us incontrovertible evidence pointing to the extremely serious degradation of our common home as a result of human activities.
 So I will not rehash what has been said and written by others with more authority.

 Peoples of the developing world, in particular those of the Small Island Developing Countries, have benefited the least from the last centuries’ industrial revolution.
 They are largely blameless for the barbaric damage done to Planet Earth.

 Yet they are the most vulnerable to climate change, paying a disproportionate price for what I would call the Twentieth and Twenty-first centuries’ trans-boundary environmental crimes, which include dumping of nuclear, chemical and industrial wastes in the seas in the East African coast, over fishing by fleets from far away richer countries leading to depletion of fish stocks and impoverishment of tens of millions of peoples whose livelihood depend on the seas; uncontrolled logging in Asia and Africa contributing to desertification.

 Human beings were and are responsible for climate change and human beings must find the solutions.
 The men and women of science have done their part in sharing with us the data they have meticulously collected over many decades; they are showing the way forward to reversing the environmental degradation of our common home.

 Now it is up to politicians to show statesmanship on a global scale.
 Diplomats and politicians will be held responsible for any failure in Paris.
 Failure should not be an option.

 While we are confronting increasingly dramatic environmental challenges, our world is facing unprecedented threats to regional and world peace and security.